 The legal tools available to the public to make their voices heard regarding environmental matters are often overwhelmingly complex.
 By making the insights of experts in this field publicly available, we hope to improve Manitobans’ legal knowledge and help increase public engagement in legal processes and reforms related to environmental law.
-Please see our six webinars below that were offered as part of the series.
+Please see our six webinars below that were offered as part of the series and the concluding report.

 The theme of reconciliation is significant in Canada’s current legal, cultural, and political movement.
 In the legal world, the meaning and implications of this theme have been hotly debated, and debate has extended to the practice of environmental law.
 In this webinar, invited speakers will discuss what reconciliation means in the context of environmental law, and what path needs to be tread in order to work towards “reconciliation”.

 Prof. Aimée Craft is an award-winning teacher, lawyer, author, and researcher, recognized internationally as a leader in the area of Indigenous laws, treaties, and nibi (water).
 Anishinaabe-Métis from Treaty 1 territory, she is an Associate Professor at the Faculty of Common Law, University of Ottawa, and a member of the Speaker’s Bureau of the Treaty Relations Commission of Manitoba.